contribution-jhipster-uga/generator-jhipster-quota/README.md

 # generator-jhipster-quota
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> JHipster module, This module allows you to create entities that allow you to manage an entity creation quota for each user.
+> [JHipster module] This module allows you to create entities that allow you to manage an entity creation quota for each user.
 All you will have to do is enter a quota for each user directly into the database.
 If you do not enter a quota, it will be basic unlimited for each user.

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
+This module allows you to create entities that allow you to manage an entity creation quota for each user.
+All you will have to do is enter a quota for each user directly into the database.
+If you do not enter a quota, it will be basic unlimited for each user.

+New entities, Quota[Entity], will be created so that you can add a quota to certain users.
+The entities which will now have a quota have their Resource.java file modified to check the quota of the users.

+You can find a sample application using this generator [here](https://github.com/contribution-jhipster-uga/sample-application-quota)

 # Prerequisites